Krillh/Airzlinshire/Literature/Book/Book 1 Overview.md

 ## General Plot Idea:

-The story follows 2 protagonists, Nolu and
+The story separately follows 2 protagonists, Nolu and Dyuvil.
+They both lived along